Income protection insurance

 -

-When working out any benefits to be awarded to customers, we consider the customer’s employment status, for example, whether they were employed or self-employed.
+When working out any benefits a customer should get, we consider their employment status, for example, whether they were employed or self-employed.

 Policies will contain an explanation of what’s meant by ‘pre-disability earnings’ and the period over which they are assessed and averaged for employed and self-employed earnings.